Signalen/signalen.org/README.md

 The `master` branch of this repository is automatically deployed using Netlify.

-## How to add a blogpost to the website
+## How to add a news article to the website
-You can add a blogpost to the website by adding a Markdown document to the `pages/blog/` folder.
-The blog section of the website has multilingual support.
+You can add a news article to the website by adding a Markdown document to the `pages/news/` folder.
+The news section of the website has multilingual support.
 Copy an existing file and edit it.
 Use the following filename convention: MM-DD-YYYY-filename.md

 Make sure the document includes the following frontmatter

 `---
-path: "/blog/02-11-2021-filename/"
+path: "/news/02-11-2021-filename/"
 date: "2021-02-11"
-title: "Welkom op het Signalen blog"
+title: "Welkom op het Signalen nieuws"
 lang: nl
 template: default
 `
 Make sure you set the `path` and `lang` parameters.
 The lang is used to filter out the specific posts for a particular language.
-If you want to provide an English version of your blogpost make sure you prefix the path with `en` and your filename includes a language local using the following convention: `MM-DD-YYYY-filename.en.md`
+If you want to provide an English version of your news article make sure you prefix the path with `en` and your filename includes a language local using the following convention: `MM-DD-YYYY-filename.en.md`

 Example:
 `---
-path: "/en/blog/02-11-2021-filename/"
+path: "/en/news/02-11-2021-filename/"
 date: "2021-02-11"
-title: "Welcome to the Signalen blog"
+title: "Welcome to the Signalen news"
 lang: en
 template: default
 `